This 2 part series on Vitamin K2 focuses first on the face, teeth and jaw. Part 2 addresses bones, arteries, heart disease and high blood pressure.

 Where does Walkabout Emu Oil come from?
 One genetically unique species of Australian Emu creates and stores Vitamin K2 and other fats and co-factors in fat pads on their backs and in between muscles.
 This emu oil contains anti-inflammatory Omega 3 – 6 – 9’s and co-factors as well as the rare and potent MK-4 form of K2.

 BEWARE: There are many Emu oil products sold for topical pain and skin care, but only one company sells the unadulterated edible vitamin oil from this special Emu.
 Walkabout Emu Oil is costly, but provides multiple nutrients as it is a whole food.

 The other K2 is MK-7 form.
-I sell this higher dose gelcap from BioCeuticals.
+I sell this higher dose patented form of MK-7 from OrthoMolecular.
 It’s safe to take daily and helps keep calcium where it’s supposed to go to grow and maintain bones and teeth without clogging arteries.